-The Woodhull Freedom Foundation aims to affirm sexual freedom as a fundamental human right.
+The Woodhull Freedom Foundation’s mission is to affirm sexual freedom as a fundamental human right.

-The Woodhull Freedom Foundation is committed is the removal of conditional authority over one’s own body, sexual decisions, and sexual expression.
-We seek political and cultural affirmation of sexual freedom not only as a fundamental human right, but as a personal choice worthy of mainstream acceptance – even in instances where said choices defy “convention.”
-This human rights approach to sexual freedom ultimately helps shed undue judgment, which in turn levels societal and legislative playing fields, creating a landscape in which every human is worth of rights, respect and recognition.
+The Woodhull Freedom Foundation is committed to the removal of conditional authority over one’s own body, sexual decisions, and sexual and gender expression.
+We seek political and cultural affirmation of sexual freedom not only as a fundamental human right but as a personal choice worthy of mainstream acceptance – even in instances where said choices defy “convention.”
+This human rights approach to sexual freedom ultimately helps shed undue judgment, which in turn levels societal and legislative playing fields, creating a landscape in which every human being has rights, respect, and recognition of their sexual freedom.

-The founding members of the Woodhull Freedom Foundation, including Mary Frances Berry, Melinda Chateauvert, Richard Cunningham, Judy Guerin, Ricci Levy, Jeffrey Mongtomery and Eric Rofes They’d each observed it.
-Some had already pushed back against it.
-And in 2003, this handful of individuals gathered to discuss it: Individuals and families being denied their fundamental human right to sexual freedom – a denial that threatened their health and welfare in addition to their Constitutionally-supported quest for happiness.
+The founding members of the Woodhull Freedom Foundation, included Mary Frances Berry, Melinda Chateauvert, Richard Cunningham, Judy Guerin, Ricci Levy, Jeffrey Montgomery, and Eric Rofes.
+In 2003, they gathered to discuss individuals and families being denied their fundamental human right to sexual freedom – a denial that threatened their health and welfare in addition to their Constitutionally-supported quest for happiness.

-From that meeting, the Woodhull Freedom Foundation – named for 19th century feminist and activist Victoria Woodhull – was born.
-Since its inception, the Foundation has advocated on behalf of sexual freedom as a fundamental human right, worthy of its place alongside hard-fought liberties including including freedom of expression, the right to family, and the right to privacy.
-Whether talking with students about the legitimacy of all consenting families or successfully imploring Congress to eliminate condoms as evidence of rape, Woodhull works alongside allies representing specific issues, identities and communities, while simultaneously serving as an umbrella advocate for sexual rights as a whole.
+From that meeting, the Woodhull Freedom Foundation – named for 19th-century feminist and activist Victoria Woodhull – was born.
+Since its inception, the Foundation has advocated on behalf of sexual freedom as a fundamental human right, worthy of its place alongside hard-fought liberties including freedom of expression, the right to family, and the right to privacy.
+Whether talking with students about the legitimacy of all consenting families or successfully imploring Congress to eliminate condoms as evidence of prostitution, Woodhull works alongside allies representing specific issues, identities, and communities, while simultaneously serving as an umbrella advocate for sexual rights as a whole.

 But it’s not just about individual legal changes.
 In addition to inducing legislative, judicial, and corporate accountability and progress, the Woodhull Freedom Foundation is the preeminent voice emanating from the intersection of sexual rights and human rights – insisting that the United States protect human rights, including those related to sexual freedom, rather than limit them.